jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 - allow "using" single elements of a library instead of "using" the whole library
 - allow additional usage paths, like
   - absolute file paths, and
-  - org/repo combination at a central package registry, e.g., `from 'jv:my-org/my-repo' use *;`
+  - org/repo combination at a central package registry, e.g., `use * from 'jv:my-org/my-repo';`
 - specify metadata (like the version) of a library, potentially require a version on library usage